Are you a beginner photographer who doesn’t want to spend much money on equipment?

 ISO/Shutter Speed

-Shooting a formal business party can be quite tricky.
+Shooting a formal business party can be pretty tricky.

 You need the right camera, so I considered the Lumix GX85 when this event cropped up.

-Being in a crowded or dark venue also means you need a fast shutter speed to take advantage of the available light.
+Being in a crowded or dark venue also means you need a fast shutter speed to utilize the available light.

 Fortunately, my camera offered me a 200 – 25600 ISO range at a brilliant shutter speed of 1/16000.